The Dairymaid of St. Kathrein

 The Dairymaid of St Kathrein or The Milkmaid of St. Kathrein (German: Die Sennerin von St. Kathrein) is a 1955 Austrian drama film directed by Herbert B. Fredersdorf and starring Anita Gutwell, Rudolf Lenz and Rudolf Carl.
 It is a heimatfilm, inspired by the success of the earlier The Forester of the Silver Wood which featured the same leading actors.
-A further film Forest Liesel was made in 1956 by Fredersdorf.
+Another film, Forest Liesel, was made in 1956 by Fredersdorf.

 The film's sets were designed by the art director Fritz Jüptner-Jonstorff.
 It was partly shot in the state of Salzburg.